 15.1.
 Las Vegas Justice Court “attorney sessions”

 Las Vegas Justice Court has jurisdiction over thousands of traffic tickets issued every month in the incorporated section of Las Vegas.
 The court holds biweekly “attorney sessions” on Tuesdays and Thursdays where the prosecution and defense can resolve traffic tickets quickly.
 So whereas lots of criminal cases may take weeks or months to play out, most traffic tickets in Las Vegas can be resolved within the week.

 Traffic ticket?
 Call a Nevada criminal defense attorney…

 Were you cited for not yielding to a traffic accident in Clark County, Washoe County, or elsewhere in Nevada?
-You are entitled to a free consultation with our Las Vegas criminal defense attorneys today.
+You are entitled to a consultation with our Las Vegas criminal defense attorneys today.
 Our attorneys have decades of combined experience in getting traffic tickets lessened to non-moving violations with minimum fines, zero demerit points, and no traffic school.
-(For cases in California, please visit our page on Vehicle Code 21806 – Failure to yield to emergency vehicles in California.)
+(For cases in California, please visit our page on Vehicle Code 21806 VC.)

 Were you or a loved one harmed because someone neglected to yield in Nevada?
 You could be entitled to a large financial settlement, even if you partly contributed to the accident.
 Our Las Vegas car accident attorneys will fight zealously to get more than enough compensation to cover your medical bills, pain and suffering, lost wages, and loss of future earnings.
 In most cases, we will not even have to go to trial to get you money.